SAP-archive/teched2020-DAT262/exercises/ex0/README.md

 ## Next Step

-If you have made yourself familiar
+If you have made yourself familiar with
-- with the structure of the workshop,
+- the structure of the workshop,
 - your credentials for accessing SAP Data Intelligence
-- and the Enterprise Procurement Model (EPM) as the data basis for our Deep Deve demos and Exercises please continue to the [Deep Dive 1 section](../dd1/README.md).
+- and the Enterprise Procurement Model (EPM) as the data basis for our Deep Deve demos and Exercises<br>
+please continue to the [Deep Dive 1 section](../dd1/README.md).